What is the Women's Services & Resources office?

 Read more about our Goals and Values here.

 How do I get involved with WSR?

 There are a variety of ways to get involved with WSR.
-Come to our office and meet the staff, and follow our blog, Facebook, and Instagram to stay current with what we're up to.
+Come to our office and meet the staff, and follow us on Facebook and Instagram to stay current with what we're up to.
 You can also attend any of our events and participate there!
 If you are interested in getting more involved, stop by our office and ask us about becoming a campaign ambassador.
 This position includes coordinating volunteer efforts, executing events, and advertising.

 How can I get a job at WSR?

 Most WSR jobs are listed through BYU's Student Employment website.
 Check that site regularly if you are interested in working with us!

 If you have feedback for WSR, please email email@example.com.
 We welcome all feedback, so please tell us about your experience with us!

 Events and Campaigns:

 What is Voices of Courage?